-Every baker has been guilty of wanting to taste sourdough bread straight after it comes out of the oven.
-So should you?
-Or do you need to wait for sourdough to cool before you eat it?
+Every baker has been guilty of ripping into sourdough bread straight after it comes out of the oven.
+After the long process of baking, who would want to wait, right?
+The aroma of freshly baked bread seduces you into slicing it and having a bite.
+But should you, do you need to wait for sourdough to cool before eating it?

 The best way to cool sourdough bread at home

-All your hard work could turn into waste if you’re not going to let your bread cool down properly.
-So always make sure that you have sufficient airflow, a cool environment and the bread is given enough time to cool.
+All your hard work could turn into waste if you don’t let your bread cool down properly.
+Always make sure that you have sufficient airflow, a cool environment and that the bread is given enough time to cool.
 This will mean your sourdough bread is at the right temperature before slicing it.

 Here’s the best way to cool bread:

-- Remove the bread from the oven as soon as it is ready
+Remove the bread from the oven as soon as it is ready

-- Turn out onto a cooling rack right away
+Turn out onto a cooling rack right away

-- Leave a 3” gap between loaves as they cool
+Leave a 3” gap between loaves as they cool

-- Cool for 3-4 hours until it reaches 35C (95F) – use a probe to tell (like this one)
+Cool for 3-4 hours until it reaches 35C (95F) – use a probe to tell (like this one)

 What happens when bread cools?

 Letting the bread cool is the final step of baking.
-It’s often not taken seriously by many bakers (even many professionals!), but it is an important stage in the bread-making process.
+It’s often not taken seriously by bakers (even some professionals!), but it is an important stage in the bread-making process.

 As the bread cools the amylose and amylopectin chains begin to realign.
 Linear molecules of amylose and linear parts of amylopectin form hydrogen bonds.
-These hydrogen bonds form a crystalline structure which strengthens the structure of the bread making it easier to slice!
+These hydrogen bonds form a crystalline structure which strengthens the structure of the bread, making it easier to slice!